Scraynor/my_apero2/content/_index.md

   and to contribute to initiatives in  that could help exploring .
 These days, I am particularly keen to form collaborations to explore the possibilities for translating the abstract mathematical theory of networks with cycles -->
 image_right: true
 images:
-- about/sidebar/avatar.jpg
+- about/sidebar/didmaths.jpg
 show_action_link: true
 show_social_links: true
-subtitle: Modular operads and the maths of complex networks
+subtitle: Modular operads and the mathematics of complex networks
 text_align_left: true
 title: Sophie Raynor
 type: home